 Morgan graduated from the pharmacy technician program at Robertson College in 2014.
 After her course completion, she was hired to work for AHS at Foothills Hospital and later got a position working at the Southern Alberta Clinic Pharmacy.
 She enjoys interacting with upcoming pharmacy technicians as an instructor for the Institutional Pharmacy program at Robertson College.
 She believes that the PTSA is crucial in advocating for pharmacy technicians and serves as an inspiration to keep moving forward.
 She hopes to promote more activities for members to participate in and get to know more individuals within the organization.

-With a decade of hospital and community experience, Samantha is continuing to develop her professional growth by joining the board.
-Her experiences have taught her that technicians have a voice and with the appropriate support from groups like PTSA, the profession may work to be heard and become a respected healthcare professional.
+With over a decade of hospital and community experience, and now moving into a provincial position with AHS, Samantha is continuing to develop her professional growth by continuing her role with PTSA.
+Her experiences have taught her that Technicians have a voice and with the appropriate support from groups like PTSA, the profession may work to be heard and become a respected healthcare professional.

 With many years of board experience, including two terms as President, Teresa has continued to help support pharmacy technicians and the Society in her role as PTSA Administrator.
 Since receiving her pharmacy technician diploma in 1998, Teresa has practiced in front-line and leadership roles in both community and hospital pharmacies and was the first registered pharmacy technician in Alberta.
 She is currently employed with Alberta Health Services as Operations Manager for the Royal Alexandra Hospital Pharmacy.
 In addition to her “day job”, Teresa has extensive experience with other pharmacy organizations and was one of the first pharmacy technician observers appointed to the Alberta College of Pharmacy’s council.
 She has been extensively involved in the development of the practice framework for Pharmacy Technicians and is excited to continue that work with PTSA.